truvhq/quickstart/README.md

 ## Successful verification

-After opening the Quickstart app running locally, click the `Verify employment` button, search for a company, eg `Facebook` and select any provider.
+After opening the Quickstart app running locally, click the `Verify employment`/`Verify income` button, search for a company, eg `Facebook` and select any provider.

 Use the Sandbox credentials to simulate a successful login.